 The manufacturers of watch winders will tell you that they also provide the essential service of maintaining the movement and that this is better for your watch.
 I’ve never spoken to a watch maker who has told me of a broken automatic watch that “would have been ok if only it had been kept in a watch winder…” if you have then I would genuinely like to hear from you.

-Aesthetics – Clearly down to you this one – styles range from ‘board room’ to ‘control room’ .
+3) Aesthetics – Clearly down to you this one – styles range from ‘board room’ to ‘control room’.
 Cheap ones can look a bit cheap and higher priced ones can look a bit over the top but it’s all personal taste so shop around.

-Capacity – Off the peg winders start at one watch and generally go up to around eight or ten watches – custom made ones can be as big as you want to go – you’ll get an idea from the attached pictures.
+4) Capacity – Off the peg winders start at one watch and generally go up to around eight or ten watches.
+Custom made ones can be as big as you want to go.

 Even with an off the peg winder, if you want one of the top brands to fully complement your top brand watches then you’re into thousands, and that’s nice watch money.